Contact Information | NHC Local Reentry Council (LRC)

 The LRC’s process of connecting clients with services begins with a required orientation session.

-WHEN: Orientation is held the 2nd and 4th Monday of every month.
+WHEN: Orientation is held the 2nd and 4th Friday of every month at 1:00 pm

 WHERE: LRC, 20 North 4th Street, Suite 430 (Harrelson Center), Wilmington NC